linuxfrorg/linuxfr.org/README.md

 - launch the container either manually
   - `docker run -d -v /path/to/linuxfr-cloned-repo:/srv/linuxfr --name linuxfr mose/linuxfr-dev`
 - or use the small bash script
-  - `./docker-files/docker.sh`
+  - `./docker-files/docker.sh` it will
+    - create a user with same uid as you so the mounted repo will have no prem trouble
+    - copy your ssh public keys in the container root and user account authorized_keys
+    - run a bundle install --path vendor so the bundled gems will be in vendor/ruby/ (note later on if you are on the same ARCH as the container (ie 64bits) you can bundle install from your local repo)
-  - the script will propose you to refresh or not the db
+    - propose you to refresh or not the db
-  - it will tell you on what local natted IP the container is launched (let's say 172.17.0.2)
+    - add in your /etc/hosts an entry for the container ip to resolve to linuxfr.dev
 - you can access the launched app
   - `x-www-browser http://172.17.0.2:3000` reach the app in your browser
   - `mysql -h 172.17.0.2 -ulinuxfr.dev linuxfr_rails` to access the db